kenanpelit/cmus-nowplaying/README.md

 Full-tagged-beta
 ----------------
-This is Art and Text combined, and does not always work properly.
+This is Art and Text combined, the only issue is that the art does not update between albums.
 More updates soon.

 Large
 -----